-Analysis | Democrats threaten the GOP will ‘regret’ confirming Amy Coney Barrett.
+Analysis | Democrats say Republicans will ‘regret’ confirming Amy Coney Barrett.
 Will they?

 That might not be the case for much longer, as Democrats challenge Senate Republicans in more than a dozen races across the country.

-After Trump nominated her in late September, polls did not show a significant bump for either side in the Senate, despite both hoping for one.
+After Trump nominated Barrett in late September, polls did not show a significant bump for either side in the Senate, despite both hoping for one.
 Republicans want this to motivate their base, especially people who were meh on Trump’s handling of the coronavirus pandemic, which is peeling away Trump voters in states like Montana and South Carolina and Iowa and Texas.
 It’s likely why McConnell chose Barrett’s confirmation over a more broadly popular yet expensive coronavirus relief package to pass before the election.

 The one Republican senator up for reelection who may have been most vulnerable to this, Sen. Susan Collins of Maine, voted with Democrats to stop Barrett’s nomination.

-Democrats hoped to hype up the fact that the court, especially one with Barrett on it, could knock down the Affordable Care Act in the coming months and take away health care coverage that millions rely on.
-Polls right after Ginsburg’s death also showed public opinion in their side A clear majority of Americans (around 57 percent in a Washington Post-ABC News poll) wanted to wait to let the winner of the November presidential election nominate Ruth Bader Ginsburg’s successor.
+Democrats hoped to hype up the fact that the court, especially one with Barrett on it, could knock down the Affordable Care Act in the coming months and take away health-care coverage that millions rely on.
+Polls right after Ruth Bader Ginsburg’s death also showed public opinion in their side.
+A clear majority of Americans (around 57 percent in a Washington Post-ABC News poll) wanted to wait to let the winner of the November presidential election nominate Ginsburg’s successor.

 A Washington Post-ABC News poll a few weeks later as the Senate moved to confirm Barrett found that number was down to 52 percent — still a majority of Americans, but not the overwhelming mandate to oppose Barrett’s nomination that Democrats had hoped would continue.